curl/everything-curl/ftp/upload.md

 # Uploading with FTP

-To upload to an FTP server, you specify the entire target file path and name in the URL, and you specify the local file name to upload with `-T, --upload-file`.
-Optionally, you end the target URL with a slash and then the file component from the local path will be appended by curl and used as the remote file name.
+To upload to an FTP server, you specify the entire target file path and name in the URL, and you specify the local filename to upload with `-T, --upload-file`.
+Optionally, you end the target URL with a slash and then the file component from the local path will be appended by curl and used as the remote filename.

 Like:

     curl -T localfile ftp://ftp.example.com/dir/path/remote-file

-or to use the local file name as the remote name:
+or to use the local filename as the remote name:

     curl -T localfile ftp://ftp.example.com/dir/path/